 While scrolling through Instagram the other week, I saw post after post about playing fetch with our dogs.
-They weren’t just cute retrievers frolicking through fields, though.
-The clips and carousels were strong opinions centered around one pressing question: Is it actually bad to throw the ball?
+The clips and carousels weren’t just cute retrievers frolicking through fields, though.
+They were strong opinions centered around one pressing question: Is it actually bad to throw the ball?

-Fetch is one of the most common games we play with our pups.
-It’s ubiquitous in television, books, and even commercials—Lassie the rough collie retrieves sticks; mythical Cerberus gets distracted by a ball in Percy Jackson; Aaron Rogers throws a frisbee for a blue heeler on a beach to advertise insurance.
+Fetch is ubiquitous in television (Lassie the rough collie retrieves sticks), books (mythical Cerberus gets distracted by a ball in Percy Jackson), and even commercials (Aaron Rodgers tosses a frisbee for a blue heeler to advertise insurance).
 Dogs love to chase and humans love to throw!
 What combination could be better?

-Well, some dog trainers, vets, and guardians argue that it isn’t great at all.
+Well, some trainers, vets, and guardians argue that it isn’t great at all.

 Benefits of playing fetch with your dog

-“Physical exercise, mental stimulation, and bonding opportunities between dog and handler” are all good things that can come from fetch, according to Emily Muench, CPDT-KA and Owner of Barkology Dog Training.
-She also mentions the potential to use chasing games as training reinforcement: “You can use the concept of fetch to teach impulse control, drop it, and retrievals.”
+“Physical exercise, mental stimulation, and bonding opportunities between dog and handler” are all good things that can come from fetch, according to Emily Muench, CPDT-KA and owner of Barkology Dog Training.
+She also likes the potential to use chasing games as training reinforcement: “The concept of fetch can teach impulse control, drop it, and retrievals.”

-Muench notes that fetch can help fulfill some dogs’ natural instincts—especially retrievers and other working breeds.
-“It can be super rewarding when done with structure.”
+And throwing a toy can help fulfill some dogs’ natural instincts—especially retrievers and other working breeds. “[The game] can be super rewarding when done with structure," Muench notes.

 When played thoughtfully, fetch can: